-Authorized access in Timetracker for TFS and VSTS has different implementations.
+Authorized access in 7pace Timetracker for Azure DevOps Services cloud and on-prem have different implementations.
 Please use the proper approach.

 - Authorization Code Flow is the way that we initially obtain an access token.

 For more information on the OAuth 2.0 Authorization Code Flow, see section 4.1 of the OAuth 2.0 specification: https://tools.ietf.org/html/rfc6749#section-4.1.

 - RefreshTokens is the way we update expired access tokens.